 - be included in any pre-emption rights of shareholders;

 - receive dividends or capital or other distributions.

-Where a company carries out a capital reorganisation, other than a rights issues, the treasury shares will be subject to the change.
+Where a company carries out a capital reorganisation other than a rights issue, the treasury shares will be subject to the change.
 These include: